Alocaspi/Polymers-Kinetic-Mechanisms/README.md

 pyrolytic and gasification reactivity are underway at CRECK modelling POLIMI.

 The folders are organized by polymer type.
-In general semi-detailed, reduced, and skeletal mechanisms are available.
+In general semi-detailed, reduced, and multistep mechanisms are available.
 Specifically:
 - **Polyethylene** ([PE](PE)): different models are available for HDPE and LDPE according to the degree of detail involved in products and radicals description.
     For HDPE both [semi-detailed](PE/HDPE_semidetailed), [reduced](PE/HDPE_reduced)